UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

     - Switch off the board, switch the RUN-PROG switch to RUN position and switch on the board again.
 Now the FPGA is configured from the EPCS.
     - The previous .elf used in debug mode can be used.
-However, if you need to recompile it genrate the BSP and recompile the BSP and software projects again.
+However, if you need to recompile it generate the BSP and recompile the BSP and software projects again.
     - In the Nios II EDS right click in SocketServer project->Nios II->Flash programmer.
 Click File->New->Get Flash programmer system from SOPC